NVIDIA/JAX-Toolbox/rosetta/utils/te_pax_t5x_ckpt_converter/README.md

                     the embeded dimension of the given source checkpoint, must give if --fw=t5x. (default: None) --kernel-chunk-size KERNEL_CHUNK_SIZE
                     the size to chucnk kernel (weighs) then store, only support with --fw=pax.
 Setting None means no chunking. (default: None)
---pax-repeat          indicate if the source Pax checkpoint enables Repeat. (default: False) --t5x-fuse-qkv        indicate if the source T5X checkpoint enables fused_qkv_params of TE. (default: False)
+--weight-only         indicate if the source checkpoint only includes weights. (default: False) --pax-repeat          indicate if the source Pax checkpoint enables Repeat. (default: False) --t5x-fuse-qkv        indicate if the source T5X checkpoint enables fused_qkv_params of TE. (default: False)
 ```